Cyphexl/placename-insights/docs/doc-final.md

 ### Deficiency delt

-There many deficiencies in this dataset, and the country are only around 200, so we can't ignore them,  after discussion, we decide to use latest and exist data to fill the blank after it and fill `0` to the whole blank line.
+There many deficiencies in this dataset, and the number of the countries is only around 200, so we can't ignore them.
+After discussion, we decided to use the latest existing data to fill the blank and pad with `0` to the whole line.

 ```csv
 code	latitude	longitude	...	chi	agr_y	gdp